 Our approach to adult spiritual formation involves the acceptance of doubt and the forthright encouragement of inquiry as mature and unthreatening spiritual values.
 At All Souls, this engagement with the truths passed down through the centuries and present in our day can happen in many ways.
 Whether it is in the large, parish-wide programs in Advent and Lent with world-renowned speakers, topical series on everyday issues of Christian ethics or smaller groups under lay and clergy leadership that meet regularly for Bible study, there are many opportunities throughout the year to deepen your understanding of the Christian life.
 Most classes meet for about an hour at 10:10 am on Sundays.
 We generally have three options: a lectionary Bible study and two other classes that change every month or so.
-For this first session, we’re gathering all as one for a course of discerning spiritual gifts, as explained further below.

 Reading Between the Lines: Lectionary-based Bible Study